-Answer the question after each verse.
+Fill in the blank after each verse.
 These verses tell the truth about who you really are.

 [Jesus speaking:] I no longer call you servants, because a servant does not know his master's business.
 Instead, I have called you friends, for everything that I learned from My Father I have made known to you. - John 15:15 that I learned from My Father I have made known to you. - John 15:15 Jesus Christ, the Son of God, calls you His So now Jesus and the ones He makes holy have the same Father.
 That is why Jesus is not ashamed to call them His brothers and sisters. - Hebrews 2:11 Jesus Christ is not ashamed to call you His Even before He made the world, God loved us and chose us in Christ to be holy an without fault in His eyes. - Ephesians 1:4 You were known, loved and chosen by God how long ago?
 Now you are no longer a slave but God's own child.
-And since you are His child God has made you His heir. - Galatians 4:7
+And since you are His child God has made you His heir. - Galatians 4:7 You are God's child and also His

 The above Scriptures describe you as a friend, brother (or sister), child and heir of the King of the Universe!
 He has had plans for you even since before He created Adam and Eve.
-And you can be sure He's really excited that you finally showed up!
+And you can be sure He is really excited that you finally showed up!
 You are loved and highly respected!